Asherpayn/Asherpayn/README.md

 🖥️ I use Macos 15 on a 2024 mac mini and Arch linux (Archinstall) on my laptop (4GB intel pentium gold)

+🤖 I beleive AI should be a tool not a resource and should not be writing whole files worth of code.
+I have tried "vibe coding" personally i didnt like it as i learnt **nothing**.
 <!--
 **Asherpayn/Asherpayn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.